der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAd.md

 String|Ad's approval status.

 ## <a name="getcampaign"></a>getCampaign
-Returns the parent campaign of this ad.
+Returns the campaign this ad belongs to.

 ### Returns:
 |Type|Description|
 |-|-
-[Campaign](./Campaign)|Campaign to which this ad belongs.
+[Campaign](./Campaign)|Campaign this ad belongs to.

 ## <a name="getdescription"></a>getDescription
 Returns the description of this ad.